CatchupCrm/flaredesk-backup-multi-auth/readme.md

 ```
     php artisan db:seed --class=UsersDummyTableSeeder (Creates 5 extra users and are required)
-    php artisan db:seed --class=ClientsDummyTableSeeder (Creates 50 new clients)
+    php artisan db:seed --class=RelationsDummyTableSeeder (Creates 50 new relations)
-    php artisan db:seed --class=TasksDummyTableSeeder (Creates 130 tasks, requires clients & users seeding)
+    php artisan db:seed --class=TicketsDummyTableSeeder (Creates 130 tickets, requires relations & users seeding)
-    php artisan db:seed --class=LeadsDummyTableSeeder (Creates 30 leads, requires clients & users seeding)
+    php artisan db:seed --class=LeadsDummyTableSeeder (Creates 30 leads, requires relations & users seeding)

 ```

-All of these will fill the datbase with client, tasks, leads etc, to give a fast example of how the CRM works, it is important, that nothing else is done as some of the data is inserted to work with a speific ID.
+All of these will fill the datbase with relation, tickets, leads etc, to give a fast example of how the CRM works, it is important, that nothing else is done as some of the data is inserted to work with a speific ID.

 ## Features overview
-- Tasks management
+- Tickets management
 - Leads management
 - Simple invoice management
-- Easy & simple time management for each task
+- Easy & simple time management for each ticket
 - Role management (Create and update your own roles)
 - Easy configurable settings
-- Client overview (Keep easy track of open tasks for each client etc)
+- Relation overview (Keep easy track of open tickets for each relation etc)
-- Upload documents to each clients (easy track of contracts and more)
+- Upload documents to each relations (easy track of contracts and more)
-- Fast overview over your own open tasks, leads etc
+- Fast overview over your own open tickets, leads etc
 - Global dashboard